openhealthcare/opal-research/README.md

 Custom data collection per study as well as the ability to 'import' patient / episode details from existing in/outpatient teams.

-Supports many concurrent, single or multi-site studies.
+Supports many concurrent studies.
+Single or multi-site studies catered for.

 ## Installation